-Hanukkah is an eight-day Jewish wintertime festival of lights.
+Hanukkah is an eight-day Jewish festival of lights.
 It commemorates the rededication of the Second Temple in Jerusalem during the Maccabean Revolt (167 – 160 BC).

 Hanukkah NYC 2022 Things to Do

 Hanukkah NYC 2022 is from sundown Sunday, December 18 to Monday, December 26, 2022.

 We mostly celebrate at home or in synagogue.
 There are public lighting ceremonies of the world’s largest menorahs at Grand Army Plazas in Midtown, Manhattan and Prospect Park, Brooklyn.